• Home

 Plan Review (2–3 weeks)

-Village staff reviews for compliance with 2015 IRC, local amendments, and energy code requirements.
+Village staff reviews for 2015 IRC compliance and local amendments.
 Respond promptly to any revision requests to avoid delays.

 4